 Washington Department of Natural Resources, Forest Practices is the place to go for rules, regulations, permits, and assistance in Washington.
+The Landowner Assistance Portal is the place to start for everything you need to know about forest health, financial and technical assistance, education and regulations.

 All forest activities in Washington are regulated by the Forest Practices Act, Chapter 76.09 R.C.W. and the Stewardship of Nonindustrial Forests and Woodlands, Chapter 76.13 R.C.W.